-We exist to create financial opportunity for regenerative farmers and food entrepreneurs who have historically faced barriers to traditional capital.
-Whether this is through racial or gender discrimination, lack of collateral, or lack of business skills, we work with borrowers of all stripes to build genuine equity into regional foodsheds.
+We exist to create financial opportunity for small-scale, regenerative farmers and food entrepreneurs who have faced barriers to traditional capital.
+Whether this is through discrimination, lack of collateral, or lack of business skills, we work with borrowers of all stripes to build genuine equity into regional foodsheds.

-Our work is made possible by combining philanthropic support, impact investment, and partnership with a growing web of food system advocates.
+Our work is made possible by combining philanthropic support from donors large and small, impact investment, and partnership with a growing web of food system advocates around the country.
 We partner with individuals, foundations, financial institutions, businesses, non-profits, and government agencies who share our interest in supporting the financial needs of regional foodsheds.